 Erin grew up in rural Pennsylvania, not far from Philadelphia.
 She earned a Bachelor of Science degree in Biochemistry and Physics from Hofstra University and is currently studying Cellular and Molecular Biology as a PhD Candidate at the University of Pennsylvania.
 Her current research involves designing and testing a vaccine to prevent against Hepatitis C infections.

 As the President of PSPDG, Erin is involved in many aspects of the group.
-She manages relationships with outside organizations, guides the executive board in planning and hosting events, leads the Policy initiatives, runs the Diplomacy initiative, and creates Communication content in video form.
+She manages relationships with outside organizations, guides the executive board in planning and hosting events, leads the Policy initiatives with Shannon, and creates Communication content in video form.

 Ambika grew up in various cities across India.
 She moved to the US for an MS Biology degree at NYU, which she completed in January 2017.
 Shortly after that she began work as a Research Specialist in the Weissman Lab at the University of Pennsylvania.
 Her main focus is to prepare mRNA for the vaccines produced by the lab, as well as expand the platform to improve productivity.

 Her role as the Communications Chair entails internal and external communications via social media, email, and other avenues to ensure the smooth functioning of the group as a whole, alongside event organisation and coordination.
 She is passionate about encouraging Scientific Communication within and without the Scientific community.